Ajay-Research-Lab/Docker/OpenFOAM-v2012/README.md

 <code>docker run -it -p 8888:8888 -v "$\{localfolder\}":$\{hostfolder\} $\{appname\}</code>

 ### Install pre-requisites
 Once the container is ready, we need to install the pre-requisites to install OpenFOAM.
+Start by updating the system using `apt update`.
+Following this, get the necessary OpenFOAM dependencies using the paraview development package.
+Note that this could take a while to install depending on the internet connection.
+Use the command
+<code>sudo apt install paraview-dev</code>